What distinguishes Oxbridge Academic Programs from other study abroad programs?

 Do you provide Kosher or Halal food in the dining halls?

 We welcome students of all faiths and orientations, and we pride ourselves on accommodating and welcoming everyone!
-We are able to provide Kosher and Halal meals in dining halls, and we cater to all manner of dietary requirements.
-We warmly encourage you to be in touch with our New York office to let them know about your needs.
+We are happy to provide Kosher and Halal meals in dining halls, and we cater to all manner of dietary requirements.
+We warmly encourage you to be in touch with our Admissions Team to let them know about your needs.

 Are all the programs the same?